2015 Humane Hero Award Recipients

 Sarah Anne Hughes, DCist

-Sarah Anne Hughes, the editor of local news site DCist, has
+Sarah Anne Hughes, the managing editor of the Washington City Paper, former editor of local news site DCist, and has

 been an animal lover since she first shoved her face in the fur of her family

 dog, Grouse.
 Upon taking positions at the Washington Post and DCist, Sarah